ryan597/dotfiles/README.md

 # Dotfiles

-## TO-DO: Wirte script for installation; change all git clones to https

 Configuration files I use to setup my development environment on Linux distributions.
 Included are files for vim (text editor), fish (shell environment), oh-my-fish (tool for customizing fish) and VScode (development environment).